In 2017, do as California is: Make air cleanup, job one – Part 2 (stationary sources)

 - Ibid, p.
 12

 - Ibid, Recommended Actions, “C. Emissions Reduction Measures, 3.
-Energy Efficiency (Solar Water Heating),” p.
+Energy Efficiency, (Solar Water Heating),” p.
 43

 - Ibid, Recommended Actions, “C. Emissions Reduction Measures, 4.
 Renewables Portfolio Standard,” p.
 44